-- Debt instruments are measured at amortised cost when they are in a "hold to collect" (HTC) business model and have contractual cash flows that are SPPI in nature.
+• Debt instruments are measured at amortised cost when they are in a "hold to collect" (HTC) business model and have contractual cash flows that are SPPI in nature.
 The objective of a HTC business model is to collect contractual principal and interest cash flows.
-Sales are incidental to the objective and expected to be either insignificant or infrequent. - Debt instruments are measured at fair value through other comprehensive income (FVOCI) when they are in a "hold to collect & sell" (HTC&S) business model and have cash flows that are SPPI in nature.
-Both the collection of contractual cash flows and sales are integral to achieving the objective of the HTC&S business model.
+Sales are incidental to the objective and expected to be either insignificant or infrequent.